-Fees for public records might come as a surprise for those who don’t work with public records on a regular basis.
-Not only are fees an incredibly common part of the public records experience, sometimes they reach levels of unbelievable magnitude (a records request in 2013 was quoted at just over $300,000 in fees!).
+Fees for public records might come as a surprise for those who don’t work with public records on a regular basis, but not only are fees an incredibly common part of the public records experience, sometimes they reach levels of unbelievable magnitude (a records request in 2013 was quoted at just over $300,000 in fees!).

 A good deal of the confusion as to why public records cost money stems from the fact that public records are often referred to interchangeably with the term public information, which indicates that it’s available to everyone.
-Most of the time they are available---but at a price.
+Well, most of the time they are available---but sometimes at a price.

 Accessing information once it has been requested can be an expensive process.
 Some requests are vastly more complicated than simply downloading some information from a records database.
 Accessing public records often involves collecting and combining documents that fall under one request’s umbrella but aren’t necessarily together, redacting exempt information, and/or duplicating pages.
 How much is charged for these services however varies by request and by the state the information is being requested in.

 Another reason why governments charge for public records is because many governments have manual public records management processes in place and/or need to charge to offset the time it takes for their staff to process a request.

 For example, the city or town clerk is most often responsible for managing public records in most local and municipal governments, but check out a typical list of job responsibilities for a clerk.